qzaidi/qzaidi.github.com/_posts/2012-07-15-node-profiling.markdown

 {% highlight javascript%}
 app.use(express.profiler());
 {% endhighlight %}

+*Update*: The profiler was bundled with connect when this post was written, but its no longer a part of latest 2.9.0 version.
+You can access a copy of the middleware in the [1.9.1 branch](https://github.com/senchalabs/connect/blob/4a1b2682be1aed40d66889c0975f6d4ca3b17c1c/lib/middleware/profiler.js) here.

 Make sure you use this middleware before any other.
 It uses the [process.memoryUsage](http://nodejs.org/api/process.html#process_process_memoryusage) api and it tells you the usage before and after every request.